 Depression

 Depression is a common, but serious, medical illness.
 It can negatively affect how you feel, think, and act.
 It may be feelings of sadness or a loss of interest in activities you once enjoyed.
 Depression may also lead to a variety of emotional and physical problems.
 It can decrease your ability to function at work and at home.
-Luckily, it is also treatable.
+Luckily, it's also treatable.
 We’re here to help.

 Risk Factors